Optemization placed 3rd at Notion's SF Hackathon! Here's what two days, four people, and almost no sleep looked like

 Spoiler: they made it, and took third place 😝.

 In May, Notion ran a two-day hackathon in San Francisco to celebrate its new Developer Platform, the set of tools that lets teams build directly on top of Notion.
 You can sync any data source in, hand an agent real capabilities, and trigger workflows from anywhere, all without managing a single server.
 Just a command line and an idea, basically.
-(We wrote a full breakdown of what the Developer Platform actually ships if you want the technical tour.)
+(We wrote a full breakdown of what the Developer Platform actually ships if you want a more technical tour.)

 📸: Photo by Boris Zharkov.